digitallyinduced/ihp/Guide/your-first-project.markdown

     haskellEnv
 ```

-Now restart the development server by pressing CTRL+C and then typing `make` again.
+Now restart the development server by pressing CTRL+C and then typing `./start` again.
 We will see that mmark is going to be installed.

 #### Markdown Rendering